Ask a doctor about a prescription for RIMACTAN 300 mg HARD CAPSULES

-Rimactán 300 mg hard capsules
+Rimactan 300 mg hard capsules

-Read this prospect carefully before starting to take this medicine, as it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-Antibiotics are used to treat bacterial infections and do not work for viral infections such as the flu or a cold.
+Antibiotics are used to treat bacterial infections and do not work for viral infections such as the flu or the common cold.

-It is essential to follow the instructions regarding dosage, administration, and treatment duration as indicated by your doctor.
+It is important that you follow the instructions regarding the dose, intake, and duration of treatment indicated by your doctor.

 Do not store or reuse this medication.
-If you have leftover antibiotics after treatment, return them to the pharmacy for proper disposal.
-Do not dispose of medications through the drain or in the trash.
+If you have any leftover antibiotic after finishing the treatment, return it to the pharmacy for proper disposal.
+Do not throw away medications down the drain or in the trash.

-Rimactán is indicated for the treatment of infections such as:
+Rimactan is indicated for the treatment of infections such as:

-Rimactán is also indicated for the prevention of:
+Rimactan is also indicated for the prevention of:

-Rimactán should not be used for the treatment of meningococcal meningitis.
+Rimactan should not be used to treat meningococcal meningitis.

-Do not take Rimactán:
+Do not take Rimactan:

 Warnings and precautions

-Consult your doctor or pharmacist before starting to take Rimactán:
+Consult your doctor or pharmacist before starting to take Rimactan:

-Other medications and Rimactán
+Other medications and Rimactan

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medications.

-If you are taking hormonal systemic contraceptives, you should use another non-hormonal contraceptive method during treatment with rifampicin.
+If you are taking systemic hormonal contraceptives, you should use another non-hormonal contraceptive method during treatment with rifampicin.

 Antacids reduce the absorption of rifampicin, so you should take your daily dose of rifampicin at least one hour before taking antacids.

-Taking Rimactán with food, drinks, and alcohol
+Taking Rimactan with food, drinks, and alcohol

-at least 30 minutes before eating, or
+at least 30 minutes before a meal, or

-at least 2 hours after eating.
+at least 2 hours after a meal.

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, or if you think you may be pregnant or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

 Pregnancy